davidacreates/fend-neighborhood-map-vanilla/instructions.md

 2. If multiple components need the same piece of state, put that piece of state into those components' parent-most component.

 If you can’t find a component where it makes sense to own the state, create a new component simply for holding the state and add it somewhere in the hierarchy above the common owner component.

+state:
+- venues
+- markers
+- query
+- iconAnimation
+- openInfoWindow
+- closeInfoWindow
+- getVenueDetails
+- selectVenueListItem
+- filterVenues